-I’m 29, I Make $120k & I Wish I Was More Intentional With My Pickle Purchases
+I’m 29, I Make $120k & I'm Online Shopping For Wedding Guest Dress Options

 12 p.m. — Head to my friend’s place. $2.90

-12:30 p.m. — We get tickets to Austin City Limits!
+12:30 p.m. — We get tickets to a music festival.
 We’re all SUPER excited about the lineup.
 I haven’t been to an outdoor music concert since summer 2019.
 Also I’ve never been to a multi-day festival before — slightly terrified about how crowded and hot it might get.
 I use credit card points to get my flights (I got the United card recently). $357

 1:30 p.m. — A few months ago I went to REI with a friend but when I was purchasing (rain pants, lol) and tried using my friend’s phone number, the cashier told me I couldn’t do that so I had to sign up for my own membership.
 The $30 membership fee was “offset” by a $30 gift card so I go to the REI in Soho to spend that gift card.
 I get an AeroPress since I have more upcoming travels and really need to spend less money on latte purchases. $10.71